Quantum oscillations of the nonlinear planar effects signifying chiral anomaly in Weyl Semimetals

-C. Z. thanks J.M.
+\it Acknowledgement: The work is supported by the National Key R\&D Program of China (Grant No. 2020YFA0308800), the NSF of China (Grants Nos.
+12104043, 11734003, 12061131002)), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB30000000), and the fellowship of the China Postdoctoral Science Foundation (Grant No. 2021M690409).
+S. N. acknowledges the National Science Foundation Grant No. DMR-1853048.
+S. T. thanks the ARO Grant No. W911NF-16-1-0182 and Grant No. NSF2014157 for support.
+C. Z. also thanks J.M.
 Shao for the useful discussions.
-The work is supported by the National Key R\&D Program of China (Grant No. 2020YFA0308800), the NSF of China (Grants Nos.
-11734003, 12061131002), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB30000000).
-S. N. acknowledges the National Science Foundation Grant No. DMR-1853048.
-S. T. thanks the ARO Grant No. W911NF-16-1-0182 and Grant No. NSF 2014157 for support.